JacobEdelman/faq/README.md

 #\` FAQ

-## History
-On the eve of creation, __#\`__ sprang into creation, straight from a `git init` by Linus Torvalds.
-Raised by Charles Babbage and Ada Lovelace, the inhabitants of __#`__ were trained at an early age in the art of bug fighting by Grace Hopper and Alan Turing.
-Because of these tumultuous and often times violent beginings, __#`__ was left bereft of true spiritual nourshiment.
-Yet, after tormented eons, the arrival of Randall Monroe, Richard Stallman, and Donal Trump began to heal the metaphysical wounds of __#`__.
-This healing has only begun recentely, and it remains to be seen how far __#`__ can go on the road of recovery.
-It has not been easy, but with the help of xkcd,  St. IGNUcius, and the Donald, __#`__ has gotten to where it is now.
-At least, I think that's how it happened.
-It's pretty late, so I might be getting a bit confused.

 ## Discussion Rules
  - Do discuss CS, nerdy ideas, or topics related to your life.
  - Don't insult people or be a jerk.